clarus/coq-chick-blog/README.md

 # ChickBlog
-A blog engine written and proven in Coq.
+A blog engine written and proven in Coq (under development).

 ## Run
 Add the Coq repositories with [OPAM](https://opam.ocaml.org/):